dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/seminar-series.md

 ## Interested in giving an online seminar yourself?
 Get in touch! ##

-we are accepting applications from speakers on an ongoing basis on a variety of topics and issues, substantive or methodological.
+We are accepting applications from speakers on an ongoing basis on a variety of topics and issues, substantive or methodological.
 If you are interested in giving an online seminar (exact format to be determined in conjunction with speaker(s)), please send your name, affiliation, the title of the seminar, and a short abstract (5-6 sentences at most) to dpsn@posteo.eu